jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

   (b) is engaged in without reasonable care.

 ### 589 Strikes in schools to be notified
-(1) A strike by employees of any board is not lawful for the purposes of the Employment Relations Act 2000 unless the Public Service Commissioner and each board are given notice in written or electronic form of the proposed strike 3 days before the commencement of the proposed strike.
+(1) A strike by employees of any board is not lawful for the purposes of the Employment Relations Act 2000 unless the Public Service Commissioner and each board are given notice in written or electronic form of the proposed strike not less than 7 days before the commencement of the proposed strike.
 (2) The notice required by subsection (1) must state— (a) the nature of the proposed strike, including—
     (i) whether or not the proposed action will be continuous; and